-Directorships and offices held at the Company

-Directorships and offices held in any company in 2012

-Other directorships and offices held in the past five years

-Member of the Audit Committee

-Member of the Ethics,

-Environment and Sustainable

-Development Committee

-Member of the Government Commission on the German Corporate Governance Code Member of the Supervisory Board of Linde AG\, Metro AG\, MunichRe (since January 3, 2013) (Germany), Vontobel Holding AG and Bank Vontobel AG (Switzerland) Member of the Board of Helmholtz-Validierungsfonds of Helmholtz-Gemeinschaft Deutscher Forschungszentren Member of the Advisory Committee of the Social Entrepreuneurship Akademie (SEA) Member of the Board of Fraunhofer Gesellschaft Member of the Board of Directors of Johannes B. Ortner-Stiftung Member of the Finance Committee for Social Enterprises within KfW-Bankengruppe on behalf of the German Federal Ministry Family Affairs,

-Senior Citizens, Women and Youth (BMFSFJ)

-Member of the Board of the Private Capital Industry Agenda, World Economic Forum (WEF) Member of the Scientific Advisory Board, Knowledge Centre of

-Member of the Scientific Advisory Board, Knowledge Centre of the European Venture Philanthropy Association (EVPA) Member of the Board of the Private Fund Managers Industry Agenda, World Economic Forum (WEF)

-Member of the Supervisory Board, SpineWelding AG (formerly WW Technology SA)

-Member of the Research and Innovation (EFI) Expert Committee, German Federal Government

-Member of the FLÜGGE Committee of Experts, Bavarian State Ministry of Science, Research and the Arts Member of the Technical Advisory Group (TAG) of the

-World Economic Forum (WEF) Global Education Initiative - Entrepreneurship Education

-Chairman of the Advisory Board, Ashoka (Germany) Member of the "Future of the Social Market Economy" Expert Committee, Government of the Free State of Bavaria (Germany) Chairman of the Board of Trustees of Berufundfamilie GmbH Chairman (2007-2009) of Förderkreis Gründungs-Forschung e.V.
-(FGF),

-Member of the Research Advisory Committee of the Institut für Mittelstandsforschung Bonn (IfM)

-Member of the Institute of Advanced Studies (IAS) at the Technical University of Munich (TUM)

-Member of the "Finance" Committee of Experts of the Advisory Board for Small- and Medium-sized Enterprises of the Federal Ministry of Economics and Technology, Berlin

-Member of the Expert Advisory Committee for Finanz Betrieb newspaper
+Directorships and offices held at the Company Directorships and offices held in any company in 2012 Other directorships and offices held in the past five years Director Member of the Audit Committee Member of the Ethics, Environment and Sustainable Development Committee Member of the Government Commission on the German Corporate Governance Code Member of the Supervisory Board of Linde AG, Metro AG, MunichRe (since January 3, 2013) (Germany), Vontobel Holding AG and Bank Vontobel AG (Switzerland) Member of the Board of Helmholtz- Validierungsfonds of Helmholtz-Gemeinschaft Deutscher Forschungszentren Member of the Advisory Committee of the Social Entrepreuneurship Akademie (SEA) Member of the Board of Directors of Johannes B. Ortner-Stiftung Member of the Finance Committee for Social Enterprises within KfW-Bankengruppe on behalf of the German Federal Ministry Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) Member of the Board of the Private Capital Industry Agenda, World Economic Forum (WEF) Member of the Scientific Advisory Board, Knowledge Centre of the European Venture Philanthropy Association (EVPA) Member of the Board of the Private Fund Managers Industry Agenda, World Economic Forum (WEF) Member of the Supervisory Board, SpineWelding AG (formerly WW Technology SA) Member of the Research and Innovation (EFI) Expert Committee, German Federal Government Member of the FLÜGGE Committee of Experts, Bavarian State Ministry of Science, Research and the Arts Member of the Technical Advisory Group (TAG) of the World Economic Forum (WEF) Global Education Initiative - Entrepreneurship Education Chairman of the Advisory Board, Ashoka (Germany) Member of the "Future of the Social Market Economy" Expert Committee, Government of the Free State of Bavaria (Germany) Chairman of the Board of Trustees of Berufundfamilie GmbH Chairman (2007-2009) of Förderkreis Gründungs-Forschung e.V.
+(FGF), Member of the Research Advisory Committee of the Institut für Mittelstandsforschung Bonn (IfM) Member of the Institute of Advanced Studies (IAS) at the Technical University of Munich (TUM) Member of the "Finance" Committee of Experts of the Advisory Board for Small- and Medium-sized Enterprises of the Advisory Board for Small- and Medium-sized Enterprises of the Federal Ministry of Economics and Technology, Berlin Member of the Expert Advisory Committee for Finanz Betrieb newspaper and was Minister of the Economy from March 1993 to May 1995.
+He chaired the Supervisory Board of CNP from 1988 to 1993 and was the Chairman of Électricité de France from 1995 to 1998.
+Since July 1998, he has again served as Chairman of CNP Assurances.
+He has also been Chairman of the Centre des Professions Financières (Centre for the Financial Professions) since June 2003.

-\ Listed company